UWrc/UWrc.github.io/docs/hyak101/python/connect-vsc.md

 **The next steps are performed on your local computer.**
 :::

 We're going to modify our **local** SSH configurations again, starting with the main config at `~/.ssh/config`.
-Add the highlightes lines below to your `~/.ssh/config`:
+Add the highlighted lines below to your `~/.ssh/config`:

 ```js title="~/.ssh/config"
 Host klone-login